CiwPython/Ciw/docs/Guides/behaviour/index.rst

 - :code:`Server`: the class used to represent the servers that sit at a service centre.

 These new classes can be used with the Simulation class by using the keyword arugments :code:`node_class`, :code:`arrival_node_class`, :code:`individual_class`, and :code:`server_class`.
+These arguments take a class (not an instance of a class), to use throughout the whole simulation.
+The argument :code:`node_class` can also take a list of classes, indicating which node class to use on each node of the network.
+This allows for different nodes to exhibit very different behaviours to one another.

 Library of Examples